sherman89/WpfReporting/README.md

 activation is still synchronous, but here I've written it for version 4 which is async, and I've added code that activates the viewmodels when showing (and deactivating when hiding) the dialogs.
 I haven't tested it too well so don't be surprised to find some weird async bugs here and there.
 Seems to work well so far? :)

-## Building
-The only thing that needs to be done before building, is adding the [Caliburn.Micro myGet feed](https://www.myget.org/feed/caliburn-micro-builds/package/nuget/Caliburn.Micro) to your nuget settings so that nuget restore can install the alpha version of Caliburn.Micro.